eegsynth/eegsynth/module/launchpad/README.md

 [112] [113] [114] [115] [116] [117] [118] [119]    (120)
 ```

-The Launchpad Mk2 also has 8 rows with 8 buttons each, eight buttons (1-8) at the top, and eight buttons (A-H) on the right side.
-Launchpad MK2 has a colour palette of 128 colours, these are NOT all supported by this module.
+The Launchpad Mk2 has the same layout of the control elements, but with a different assignment of the default MIDI codes.

 ```
 (104) (105) (106) (107) (108) (109) (110) (111)